GothenburgBitFactory/taskwarrior/docs/src/sync-protocol.md

 From the server's perspective, replicas are indistinguishable, so this protocol uses the term "client" to refer generically to all replicas replicating a single task history.

+Each client is identified and authenticated with a "client key", known only to the server and to the replicas replicating the task history.

 ## Server

 For each client, the server is responsible for storing the task history, in the form of a branch-free sequence of versions.